 What are some steps you can take?
 After a reasonable amount of time has elapsed — reasonable is something that is different to each situation — you can try resending the same message.
 This step is allowable even 1–2 hours after you’ve sent it the first time… it’s just showing that you are making sure it was sent.
 Taking this step can give some peace of mind, because you’ll know the likelihood of *both* messages getting lost in the ether is very slim.
 The next step is to live your life and go on about your day… ever hear of the saying “A watched pot never boils”?
 The same holds true here.
 If you’ve sent the original text twice, waited, and there’s still no response, try using one of the “100 Ways to Say Hello” messages in The Text Book to reconnect with this person.
 Maybe they’ve had an upset in their life, fell ill, etc. Reach out to say hi and let them know you’re thinking of them and hope everything’s okay.
 Let them know you’re there for them if they want to talk or need anything.
 If you still don’t hear back from them… this person needs time and space — give it to them and focus on building connections with people who want to connect with you.

-If you’d like to learn more on how to text better, and receive 100s of sample scripts and tips on what to say, check out the website!
-You can also download a copy of The Text Book.
+If you’d like to learn more tips to text better, plus receive 100s of sample scripts and tips on what to say, get a copy of The Text Book.
 Better communication = better relationships!